The Cathedral in Florence at sunset

 Lunch – Sandwich At Pino’s Sandwiches

 After all that climbing, you’ve earned a proper lunch break!
-Head to Pino’s Sandwiches for delicious, authentic Italian sandwiches that won’t break the bank.
+Head to Pino’s Sandwiches for delicious Italian sandwiches that won’t break the bank.

-If you’re lucky, you might even meet Pino himself behind the counter, adding a personal touch to your dining experience.
+This local spot serves huge sandwiches at incredibly reasonable prices.
+If you’re lucky, you might even meet Pino himself behind the counter.

 Wander The Streets And Get Gloriously Lost